Curious about a product recommendation chatbot?

 As you maybe have noticed, you can directly connect the images with the category/product URL so the user can leave the conversation and go directly to the relevant category/product.

 Alternatively, after the customer selects a category, they are presented with the products within that category.
 Here, the same principle applies.
-You can let shoppers proceed to the product page or him/her engaged within the conversation.
+You can let shoppers proceed to the product page, offer more information on the selected product or even let them add the product to the cart.

 The best about product recommendation chatbots is that the conversation doesn’t end with the potential customer selecting one product.
 When the visitor shows interest in a product or decides to add anything to the cart, the bot can react immediately by suggesting other products or better versions of the selected products: